riordant/endex-demo/README.md

 ### Caveats

 - **Rate leakage:** Publishing the **rate** leaks the **sign** and rough magnitude of market skew (by design).
 We accept this minimal leakage to avoid revealing **aggregate OI** or per-position sizes.
-- **Index freshness:** Always invoke `pokeFunding()` before using indices (e.g., on open, request, commit, liquidation requests).
+- **Index freshness:** Always invoke `updateFunding()` before using indices (e.g., on open, request, commit, liquidation requests).
 Stale timestamps lead to under/over-accrual.
 - **LP NAV:** If you later allow mid-interval LP deposits/withdrawals priced off pool NAV, consider also tracking a pool-level funding receivable/payable to keep LP share pricing fair (out of scope in the current minimal pool).

 ---